 Chinstraps or buckle at the front is there for securing the helmet on your head.
 The straps are usually padded for better comfort and also for adding additional warmth to your chin.
 The open/close system is often click-on and adjustable for different head sizes.

 Ski helmets have additional padding to make helmet wearing more comfortable.
-The inner padding soften the helmet position on your head.
+The inner padding softens the helmet position on your head.
 The padding also has a warming effect.

 The goggle strap is a small but handy feature on the back of your helmet.
 It essentially prevents the goggles from slipping off.